Film Studies

 In a nutshell

-What exactly do film studies at university involve?
+What exactly does the course involve?
 You’ll explore a range of critical approaches to film, from developments in American and British cinema to representations of masculinity throughout Hollywood history.
-With a truly global focus, you’ll also delve into cinema from across Europe, Latin America, Asia and beyond, evaluating the role of cinema as a major entertainment industry as well as thinking about film as a political, socio-cultural and artistic proposition.
-What’s more, this degree in film studies gives you the chance to learn alongside recognised scholars of film culture, with a wide range of specialist modules on offer that will help you align your course with the topics that interest you most.
-With industry links and a focus, especially, on areas like film journalism, film festivals and distribution and exhibition, this degree is also importantly designed to align you with the sector itself.
+With a truly global focus, you’ll delve into cinema from across Europe, Latin America, Asia and beyond, evaluating the role of cinema as a major entertainment industry as well as thinking about film as a political, socio-cultural and artistic proposition.
+This degree in film studies gives you the chance to learn alongside recognised scholars of film culture, with a wide range of specialist modules on offer that will help you align your course with the topics that interest you most.
+With industry links and a focus on areas like film journalism, film festivals and distribution and exhibition, this degree is also designed to prepare you to understand and work in the sector.

 You will:

-• Study in MediaCity: home to the film, TV, radio sector and creative industries in the north-west (Greater Manchester)
+- Study in MediaCity: home to film, TV, radio and creative industries

-• Develop your understanding of American, British, Asian and selected global cinemas, from their origins to the present day
+- Develop your understanding of global styles of cinema from their origins to the present day

 students accepted